aioreactive

 Aioreactive will not replace RxPY.

-RxPY is an implementation of Observable
+RxPY is an implementation of Observable.
+Aioreactive is an

-implementation of AsyncObservable
+implementation of AsyncObservable.

 Rx and RxPY has hundreds of different query operators, and we currently have no plans to implementing all of them for aioreactive.